tiaanv/hass-utility_meter_alternative/README.md

 It's not perfect though.
 The downside is that if you have a sensor that resets to ZERO (0) randomly, this is not going to work for you.

+When you install this component, it will "replace" the built in utility_meter component.
+You can of course revert back by simply removing the custom one.
+That being said.
+This version will work exactly as the built in one, unless you change the mode as explained above.

 Installation is simple.
 Follow these basic instructions:

 https://developers.home-assistant.io/docs/en/creating_component_loading.html